Christol-Jalen/mae-segmentation/readme.md

 ## Results

-The fine-tune results are shown in the figure below, it has the following key metrics:
+The fine-tune results are shown in the figure below,  here are some of the key metrics:

 • Test Loss: 0.1899